 Place a cup of vinegar on the top rack of your dishwasher, and sprinkle baking soda on the bottom of the dishwasher.
 Run the dishwasher on a hot cycle for an effective and hygienic dishwasher.
 The vinegar disinfects while the baking soda freshens.
 Our tip is to take a before and after photo to notice the difference.

-Traditional cleaning products often contain harsh chemicals and toxins that can be harmful to both humans and the environment.
+Traditional cleaning products often contain harsh chemicals and toxins that can harm humans and the environment.
 You only need to read the warning labels on the products to be alarmed at how toxic they can be.
-By switching to green cleaning products made from natural ingredients you can reduce your exposure to these harmful substances and protect your health, the health of your family, pets and the environment.
+By switching to green cleaning products made from natural ingredients, you can reduce exposure to these harmful substances.
+Protect your health, the health of your family, pets, and the environment.

 Children and pets are particularly vulnerable to the effects of toxic chemicals found in traditional cleaning products.
 Green cleaning products are safer and gentler, making them a better choice for households with young children and furry friends who may come into contact with cleaned surfaces.

-Green cleaning products are made from renewable, biodegradable ingredients that have minimal impact on the environment.
+Green cleaning products are made from renewable, biodegradable ingredients with minimal environmental impact.
 By choosing eco-friendly products and methods, you can reduce your carbon footprint and contribute to a healthier planet for future generations.

 Contrary to popular belief, green cleaning doesn't have to break the bank.
 Many eco-friendly cleaning products are affordable and can be made at home using simple ingredients like vinegar, lemon juice, and olive oil.
 Additionally, the long-term benefits of green cleaning, such as improved indoor air quality and reduced maintenance costs, can result in savings over time.

 Green cleaning is more than just a trend.
-It’s a responsible choice that benefits both your health and the environment.
+Itโs a responsible choice that benefits both your health and the environment.
 Making the switch to green cleaning is easier than you may think.
-Many of us choose to buy chemical cleaners without giving them a lot of thought.
+Many of us choose to buy chemical cleaners without giving them much thought.

 However, you may be surprised how readily available natural and eco-friendly products are.
-They can easily be incorporated into your regular routine.
+They can easily be incorporated into your routine.
 Natural products are often more cost-effective and do a better job than chemical alternatives.
-Make the switch to green cleaning and reap the rewards of a healthier and happier home.
-In our article, 10 Natural Home Cleaning Hacks, you’ll find some great tips on how to incorporate some simple ideas and household products into your regular cleaning routine.
+Switch to green cleaning and reap the rewards of a healthier and happier home.
+In our article, 10 Natural Home Cleaning Hacks, youโll find some great tips on incorporating some simple ideas and household products into your regular cleaning routine.

 In this guide, we'll take you through each room of your home, offering practical tips and strategies to help you declutter effectively and create a more organised living space.